barreiroleo/cpp-assertions/README.md

 Since fatal assertions terminate the program under test, this library relies on a custom test runner.

-The runner iterates through all test cases marked with `// RUN_TEST` comments, compiling and executing them in both `Debug` and `NoDebug` modes.
+The runner generates executables for debug and non-debug modes.
+Then it run all the tests cases for both modes.

 > [!NOTE]
 > *A snapshot testing feature to check test output is planned for the future.*